Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Related Work

-\paragraph{Epistemic Markers in NLP.} Recent work investigates how LLMs interpret and respond to linguistic signals related to uncertainty and confidence. \citet{Zhou2023navigating} study how different epistemic markers embedded in prompts affect model predictions. \citet{Belem2024perceptions} evaluate LLMs’ interpretation of epistemic markers, finding partial human-like behavior but systematic biases. \citet{Liu2025markersinconf} further argue that such markers are often unreliable indicators of internal confidence in LLMs.
+\paragraph{Epistemic Markers in LLMs.} Recent work investigates how LLMs interpret and respond to linguistic signals related to uncertainty and confidence. \citet{Zhou2023navigating} study how different epistemic markers embedded in prompts affect model predictions. \citet{Belem2024perceptions} evaluate LLMs' interpretation of epistemic markers, finding partial human-like behavior alongside systematic biases. \citet{Liu2025markersinconf} further argue that such markers are often unreliable indicators of internal confidence in LLMs.
 These findings suggest that models may mimic surface linguistic patterns rather than demonstrate true epistemic reasoning.
-Our study builds on this line of work by examining how LLMs understand epistemic markers in economic contexts with uncertainty.
+Our study builds on this line of work by examining how LLMs process epistemic markers in uncertain economic contexts.
+More comparative analysis with previous work are in Appendix \ref{app:comparative_analysis}.